guillaumevincent/guillaumevincent.com/_posts/2019-01-28-CommonJS-ES6.md

 ## CommonJS

 Ok so let's increase the complexity a little bit.
-A common software is splited into different modules or files.
+A software is splited into different modules or files.
 JavaScript had neither a module system, nor facilities to load sources from within the code.

 In 2009 a group of developpers created a specification called CommonJS.